JuanchoGithub/Star-Trek-Exploration/README.md

 ---
 # Simulation Changelog

+## Version 1.6.1 - Tactical Clarity Update
+*Release Date: Stardate 49733.1, 10:00 (September 24, 2025)*

+A quality-of-life patch addressing two critical pieces of user feedback regarding shield mechanics and the tactical display of defeated vessels.

+### Summary of User Directives & Field Reports
+> Engineering reports a persistent malfunction in shield regeneration protocols; depleted shields were failing to recharge from zero, a critical flaw in defensive systems.
+Additionally, the bridge crew reported tactical confusion due to destroyed vessels not being visually distinct from active combatants.
+Immediate rectification was ordered to ensure system reliability and combat effectiveness.

+### Summary of Implemented Changes
+*   **Bug Fix - Shield Regeneration:** Corrected a logical flaw in the end-of-turn processing.
+A faulty condition was preventing shield regeneration from initiating if a ship's shields were at 0.
+This has been fixed, and shields will now correctly begin recharging from a fully depleted state, provided the ship is at Red Alert with a functional shield generator.
+*   **New Feature - Visual State for Destroyed Ships:**
+    *   **Tactical View:** Ships with a hull value of 0 or less are now visually marked as destroyed.
+They will appear grayed-out and semi-transparent on the `SectorView`, and their health bar will be hidden to provide clear, immediate feedback on their status.
+    *   **Command Console:** All offensive action buttons (Fire Phasers, Launch Torpedo, etc.) in the `CommandConsole` are now disabled when a destroyed ship is targeted.
+This prevents wasted actions and streamlines target selection during combat.

 ## Version 1.6 - The Phased Combat & AI Overhaul
 *Release Date: Stardate 49732.5, 15:00 (September 24, 2025)*